uptonking/note4yaoo/lib-saas-strapi-docs.md

 - Within the /server folder you have access to the Strapi object and can do database queries whereas in the /admin folder you can't
 - Passing data from the /server to the /admin folder can be done using the admin panel's Axios instance

+## providers

+- Providers add an extension to the core capabilities of the plugin, for example to upload media files to AWS S3 instead of the local server
+  - Only the Upload and Email plugins are currently designed to work with providers.

+- A provider can be configured to be private to ensure asset URLs will be signed for secure access.
 # content-manager
 - Content Manager is a core plugin of Strapi.
   - It is a feature that is always activated by default and cannot be deactivated